dex4er/Starlight/README.md

 # NAME

-starlight - a simple and pure-Perl PSGI/Plack HTTP server with pre-forks
+starlight - a light and pure-Perl PSGI/Plack HTTP server with pre-forks

 # SYNOPSIS